pygpc-polynomial-chaos/pygpc/doc/auto_examples/plot_ishigami.rst

 About the model
 ^^^^^^^^^^^^^^^
-This easy tutorial shows the application of pygpc to the Ishigami function which can be found in the testfunctions section.
+This easy tutorial shows the application of pygpc to the Ishigami function, which can be found in the testfunctions section.
-The model consists of three random variables that will be tested as input parameters (x1, x2, x3) and two shape parameters that will stay constant in this tutorial (a, b)
+The model consists of three random variables that are considered as input parameters (*x1*, *x2*, *x3*).
+The shape parameters of the function are chosen to be :code:`a=7` and :code:`b=0.1`.

-The model returns an output array with a value y for every sampling point.
+The model returns an output array with a value *y* for every sampling point.

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-81
+GENERATED FROM PYTHON SOURCE LINES 14-80

 .. code-block:: default